Hodapp87/bitwise_cyclic_tag/README.md

   (at least with the current way I'm visualizing it) for much interest.
 Regardless, it seems to have detail at every scale.

+## Test results

+(may or may not be committed)

+### selfbct2_graycode_1024.png

+1024x1024 render.
+Both axes, Gray code encoded.
+Black = didn't halt in 1000 steps.
+White level = proportional to number of steps to halt.
+Dual self-BCT variant.
+Definitely detects divisions of 2 somehow (see the white lines by the top).

+Having some locality issues though.
+Note the patches of black that seem to occur in particular subdivisions.

 ## To-do

 - Look at the patterns in the example 1024x1024 image.
 There are